Family Members Of School Shooting Victims Beg Trump In Person To Take Action

 "If you had a teacher who was adept at firearms, they could very well end the attack very quickly," Trump added.
 "I think a lot of people are going to be opposed to it.
 I think a lot of people are going to like it."

+Just hours after Trump seemed to air support for it, Broward County Public Schools Superintendent Robert Runcie, pushed back on the plan.

+"We don't need to put guns in the hands of teachers," he said during a televised townhall on CNN to a standing ovation.
+"We need to arm our teachers with more money in their pocket."

-Nicole Hockley, who cofounded Sandy Hook Promise after her 6-year-old was killed in the Connecticut attack, said she was opposed to arming teachers in classrooms and said resources should instead be focused on training students and teachers to look for the warning signs that someone might commit such an act.
+Nicole Hockley, who cofounded Sandy Hook Promise after her 6-year-old was killed in the Connecticut attack and attended the meeting with President Trump, said she was opposed to arming teachers in classrooms and said resources should instead be focused on training students and teachers to look for the warning signs that someone might commit such an act.

 "There are solutions, and this administration has the ability to put them in place," she said.
 "After Sandy Hook, they said it wouldn't happen again, and yet it continued for five years."